If you have questions or would like more information, please contact MFA Studio Art Classes staff at email@example.com.

 The MFA Studio Art Class program reserves the right to retain artwork produced by students for exhibition and reproduction as part of their program of study while enrolled in a Studio Art Class, and has a non-exclusive, royalty-free, worldwide license to photograph, tape, reproduce, or otherwise use or display student work for marketing, promotional, archival, reference, research, classroom, educational, and other purposes.
 Students will be credited for the use of such reproductions at the discretion of the Museum.
 Reproductions of student artwork may be edited at the Museum’s discretion, but in doing so, the Museum will make a good faith effort to act respectfully and responsibly so as not to unduly compromise the integrity of the original artwork.

-Each Spring, a few Studio Art Class instructors curate a small exhibition of children and teen student artwork for the display cases located on the 3rd floor.
-Students will be notified by those instructors at the end of the session if their work has been selected to be displayed.
-Unfortunately, due to limited space, not all students will be selected to display their work.
+At the end of each Fall, Winter and Spring session, participating Studio Art Classes display children and teen student artwork for a one-day exhibition.
+Some students work will be selected for the display cases near the 3rd floor studios.
+Unfortunately, due to limited space, not all students will be selected to display their work in these cases.
 Displayed artwork will remain on display until the following spring at which point Studio Art Class staff will contact the artist to arrange pick-up.
 Any artwork remaining and unclaimed shall be considered abandoned and it will become the property of the Museum.